 - The proposed repair works will restore a stable slope.
 Large loose rocks at the toe will be moved landward onto the steeper mid and upper slope of the wall.
 The footprint of the repaired wall will be smaller and will not extend as far seaward.
 The repaired wall face will also be less reflective during erosion events.
 As a result, any impacts on the beach and adjacent land will be the same, or less, than at present.
 Thus, any repairs will not cause "any increased erosion of the beach or adjacent land". - The proposed repair works will also reduce the risk of erosion and a breakthrough of the Belongil Spit at this site.
-A breakthrough would result in: - Damage to adjacent properties and Childe Street with the associated public infrastructure to westward of the subject property.
+A breakthrough would result in: - Damage to Childe Street and the associated public infrastructure to westward of the subject property. - Inundation and erosion of the Belongil Creek, wetlands and littoral rainforest to westward of the subject property.